Stephen Kenny in trouble? Phil Babb unsure if current manager is right man to lead Republic of Ireland forward

 Coleman: 'A horrible night'

 "It's a horrible night, an embarrassing night as international footballers.
-We didn't deserve anything from the game, so I think that says it all," he sighed.
+We didn't deserve anything from the game, so I think that says it all," he said.

 "It looked like we didn't have belief in ourselves.
 I thought against Serbia, we did well at times, but tonight I don't think as individuals we demanded the ball enough and looked to break them down as quickly as we could, and I think we got what we deserved, which was nothing.